FN 5.7×28mm: Design details

 According to FN, the 5.7×28mm cartridge has an effective range of 200 m and a maximum range of 1,800 m when fired from the P90, and an effective range of 50 m and a maximum range of 1,510 m when fired from the Five-seven.
-In testing, the SS190 and similar 5.7×28mm projectiles consistently turn base over point ("tumble") as they pass through ballistic gelatin and other media, using the 21.6 mm projectile length to create a larger wound cavity.
+The lightweight of the round also reduces recoil and improves accuracy when firing the weapon.
 However, some are skeptical of the bullet's terminal performance, and it is a subject of debate among civilian shooters in the United States.

-The 5.7×28mm projectile potentially poses less risk of collateral damage than conventional pistol bullets, because the projectile design limits overpenetration, as well as risk of ricochet.
-The lightweight projectile also poses less risk of collateral damage in the event of a miss, because it loses much of its kinetic energy after traveling only 400 m, whereas a conventional pistol bullet such as the 9×19mm retains significant energy beyond 800 m.
-This range exceeds the engagement distances expected for the 5.7×28mm cartridge's intended applications, so the cartridge's limited energy at long range is not conversely considered to be disadvantageous.

 Since the 5.7×28mm SS190 projectile does not rely on fragmentation or the expansion of a hollow-point bullet, the cartridge (and 5.7×28mm firearms) are considered suitable for military use under the Hague Convention of 1899, which prohibits the use of expanding bullets in warfare.

 FN's 5.7×28mm cartridge cases are covered with a special polymer coating for easier extraction with the PS90 carbine due to the high chamber pressures and lack of case tapering.
 In addition, this coating ensures proper feeding and function in the magazines.